JuliaLang/Pkg.jl/docs/src/compatibility.md

 If instead an error is thrown, it indicates that `B` requires more extensive updates to be compatible with the latest version of `D`; those updates will need to be completed before it becomes possible to use both `A` and `B` simultaneously.
-You can, though, continue to use the independently of one another.
+You can, though, continue to use them independently of one another.